kamauwebworksdev/Funeralhome/README.md

 2. Hello
 3. Thanks

-   - This
+   - Thi
    - Is
    -  A readme

+- cOME
+- oN
+- bUDDY